 For a few years now this has been their calling card, their top dog and flagship IEM by which many a happy audiophile has put down the best part of $1800 to enjoy.

-Yet the second question seemed to fall more neatly into their more modest but excellent value neutral Savanna or at a pinch possibly the old Savant.
+Yet the second question seemed to fall more neatly into their more modest but excellent value-neutral Savanna or at a pinch possibly the old Savant.
 Well, that’s all about to change now with the release of their new $1850 “Co-TOTL” 9-driver IEM, the Katana.

 What Is The Pitch?

-The pitch here in using the Katana as the title is to evoke the concept of the precision tool, the clean cutting ability of the weapon combined with the well-respected craftsmanship of the both the blade and the swordsmith.
+The pitch here in using the Katana as the title is to evoke the concept of the precision tool, the clean cutting ability of the weapon combined with the well-respected craftsmanship of both the blade and the swordsmith.

-Noble view the Katana thus as a truly ‘reference’ flagship IEM with a more balanced approach that exhibits similar qualities of control and precision rather than pure musicality and smoothness of the Kaiser.
+Noble views the Katana thus as a truly ‘reference’ flagship IEM with a more balanced approach that exhibits similar qualities of control and precision rather than the pure musicality and smoothness of the Kaiser.
 This is something different, something for the neutral heads, those that crave detail but not too much coloration.

 Companies are increasingly doing more with less and the Katana is the first such example from Noble of this different approach.
 9 BA drivers are unusual but not unheard of.
 AAW recently released the W900 also with a similar 9-driver count.

 BA drivers have evolved and not all are equal.
-Noble specifically state that these drivers are customary and certainly if you can spot some of the early release clear shell custom pictures of the Katana you will see that one driver is certainly a lot bigger than the rest.
+Noble specifically states that these drivers are customary and certainly if you can spot some of the early release clear shell custom pictures of the Katana you will see that one driver is certainly a lot bigger than the rest.

 In fact, at the time of writing, the Wizard version is not available for sale yet on the Noble website.
-When it does, expect to pay somewhere around $2000 for it as there is usually a small markup for those beautiful handcrafted plates John uses in the build process.
+When it does, expect to pay somewhere around $2000 for it as there is usually a small markup for those beautifully handcrafted plates John uses in the build process.

 Wizard editions are always notable for their unique faceplate designs.
-They are hand picked by The Wizard himself to add a dash of pop, color or whatever you want to call it to their existing lineup and usually sell pretty quickly.
+They are hand-picked by The Wizard himself to add a dash of pop, color, or whatever you want to call it to their existing lineup and usually sell pretty quickly.

-The rotting effect on Tamarind creates the spalted look that varies from piece to piece so each face plate on the Katana Wizard will be entirely unique.
-The grain is striking, wavy and very eye catching with a texture and level of durability that makes it excellent for turning, glue work and excellent polishing results.
+The rotting effect on Tamarind creates a spalted look that varies from piece to piece so each face plate on the Katana Wizard will be entirely unique.
+The grain is striking, wavy, and very eye-catching with a texture and level of durability that makes it excellent for turning, glue work, and excellent polishing results.

 The bottom half of the Katana Wizard Edition is composed of the same ABS plastic materials used on the new Classic line except with a speckled paint finish.
-The entire body, plate and all, is sealed with a hand lacquered finish to give it a smooth finish and additional durability.
-To finish, there is a handwritten ‘Katana Wizard” etched in white on the side of the right driver ABS housing.
+The entire body, plate and all, is sealed with a hand-lacquered finish to give it a smooth finish and added durability.

 The Katana Wizard Edition follows the classic universal legacy form factor that Noble used before the new Aluminum edition lineup was released.
 The ABS plastic design though has identical geometry to the Katana aluminum edition but it feels lighter, especially with the lower profile faceplate of the Katana Wizard shaving a few mm off the overall depth of the shell.